-So, starting in the fall of 2017 and ending in the following spring, Jacobson led a crew of about 20 Lyman-Morse shipwrights, carpenters, mechanics, and finish workers to remove, re-strengthen, and upgrade Scout.
-She was fitted with new timbers, twin modern diesels, a rebuilt generator.
+So, starting in the fall of 2017 and ending in the following spring, Jacobson led a crew of about 10 Lyman-Morse shipwrights, carpenters, mechanics, and finish workers to remove, re-strengthen, and upgrade Scout.
+She was fitted with new timbers, twin modern diesels, and a rebuilt generator.
 The structural integrity of the stabilizers was improved by installing CNC-cut bronze backing plates, and new tankage was also installed.

 What’s unique about Scout’s refit, in a modern era of marine subcontractors and outsourced manufacturing, is all the work was done by Lyman-Morse’s crew in Camden, Maine.
 Here are some of the biggest operations of this 6-month project that brought this vessel back to life from teetering on the edge of oblivion.

 water capacity500 gallons